mondaychen/SimpleStorage/README.md

 SimpleStorage
 =============

-A javascript module to make HTML5 Web Storage API ( localStorage or sessionStorage ) easier to use.
+A javascript module to make HTML5 Web Storage API (localStorage or/and sessionStorage) easier to use.

 The module is provided in the [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) way and should work well with module kernels like [RequireJS](http://requirejs.org/) or [OzJS](http://ozjs.org/).